AZERBAIJAN: Five years' jail for leading worship?

 This is the third time Samadov was sent to the punishment cell in the past four months, the news agency added.

 Samadov was arrested with other Islamic Party leaders in January 2011.
 He was accused of a range of serious charges, including terrorism, attempting seizure of power and illegal possession of weapons.
-He was sentenced to 12 years' imprisonment.
+He was sentenced in October 2011 to 12 years' imprisonment.
 Samadov was held for the first two years of his sentence at Qobustan Prison, along the coast to the south-west of Baku.
 He was then transferred to Labour Camp No. 12 in the village of Puta in Baku's Qaradag District.

 Samadov was arrested five days after a speech was placed on the internet where he harshly criticised the regime of President Ilham Aliyev.
 In particular he condemned the enforced closure of mosques, attempts to ban the call to prayer from mosques and punishments on women for wearing the hijab, a headscarf worn by some Muslim women.